Simple to prepare, this tri-color pasta salad is the best ever! The creamy dressing, with a hint of pesto, is so flavorful and delicious!

-I’ve been making it for years, after my Aunt Marilyn passed it on to me over seven years ago, and it is still a huge family favorite.
+I’ve been making it for years, after my Aunt Marilyn passed it on to me over years and years ago, and it is still a huge family favorite.

 In fact, I can easily say this pasta salad has appeared at more potlucks, BBQ’s, easy Friday night dinners, and family gatherings than I can even count.